Huddle Metric Library

 When to use:

 Suitable as an “always-on core” metric in matrixed, program-based, or highly interdependent environments where execution depends on coordination across teams.
-Use selectively as a rotational metric when dependencies are occasional or require longer-horizon fixes (preserves signal quality and avoids “nothing changes” sentiment).
+Use selectively as a rotational metric when cross-team dependencies are occasional or action requires time frames to execute (preserves signal quality and avoids “nothing changes” sentiment).

-Question - How confident are you that your team is on track to achieve its project/delivery goals?
+Question - How confident are you that your team is on track to achieve its goals?

 Anchor Points - Confident | Mostly | Somewhat | Not very | Not confident